 How Ocean Hills Recovery Uses the 12 Steps in Collaborative Recovery

 The 12-Step Recovery method is part of our comprehensive treatment of drug and alcohol addiction at Ocean Hills Recovery.
 When people search for a “12-step program near me,” they want to feel confident in the program they choose.
 For this reason, we have developed a cutting-edge treatment design that combines the bio-psycho-social model with 12-step recovery.
-We call it Collaborative Recovery
+We call it Collaborative Recovery.

-Our treatment team designs a unique program tailored to each client.
+Our treatment team designs a personalized program tailored to each client.
 We follow the client’s individual progress through recovery from beginning to end, adjusting their treatment to suit their needs.
 We combine therapy, medical, psychological, and spiritual approaches to guide our clients through the most comprehensive and effective treatment experience available.

 We Are Available to Help 24/7, Call Now: